dwililiya07/FIFA-21-Player-Data-Analysis-and-Machine-Learning-Modeling/README.md

 Here are your tasks outlined in detail:

 Data Cleaning: The initial dataset contains some unnecessary and redundant information.
-Your first task is to clean and prepare it for analysis.
+The first task is to clean and prepare it for analysis.
 In doing so:
 - Remove the 'Unnamed: 0' column from the dataset.

 - Removing the Newline Characters.